Skip to content

 • Emergency field collapse: Immediate MOSFET disable on voltage spikes

-• Watchdog timer: 15-second timeout with automatic restart
+• Watchdog timer: 15-second timeout with automatic restart and GPIO reset

 Software Protection Layers